AdobeDocs/experience-platform.en/help/data-governance/enforcement/auto-enforcement.md

 >
 >If there are data usage labels that have only been applied to certain fields within a dataset (rather than the entire dataset), enforcement of those field-level labels on activation only occurs under the following conditions:
 >
->* The fields are used in the audience definition.
+>* The fields are used in the audience.
 >* The fields are configured as projected attributes for the target destination.

 ## Data lineage {#lineage}